Context

 To use lmadmin on Windows, the relevant Microsoft Visual C++ Redistributable Package must be installed.
 This package can be installed during the lmadmin installation process.

-The lmadmin installer requires JRE or OpenJDK 1.7 or later to be installed.
-If JRE/OpenJDK is not already installed, it must be installed separately, as it is not bundled with the lmadmin installer.
-Respective download links can be found on the Java and OpenJDK download pages.
+The lmadmin installer requires JRE or OpenJDK 1.7 or later.
+If neither is installed, you must install one separately, as the lmadmin installer does not include a JRE.
+Download links are available on the Java and OpenJDK websites.

-Warning: Do not run 32-bit and 64-bit lmadmin on the same system.
-If upgrading from 32-bit to 64-bit lmadmin, you must stop and uninstall the 32-bit version first.
+Caution: Do not run 32-bit and 64-bit versions of lmadmin on the same system.
+When upgrading from a 32-bit to a 64-bit lmadmin, you must first stop and uninstall the 32-bit version.

 Process

-To use Thermo Scientific software, you must have FlexNet tools version 11.19 or higher installed on your system.
+To use Thermo Scientific software, FlexNet tools version 11.19 or higher must be installed.

 2.1 Navigate to the directory where you extracted the FlexNet server tools archive and run the lmadmin installer: